-What Is Possession of a Dangerous Drug In Texas?
+What Are Potential Consequences from the Possession of a Dangerous Drug Arrest?

 How Do You Defend Against Possession of Dangerous Drug Charges?

 It varies significantly from case to case how I handle possession of dangerous drug charges.
 It largely depends on the county the defendant is charged in, the circumstances surrounding the arrest, and the amount of the drug.
 Usually, these cases hinge on either the lawfulness of the initial contact with law enforcement or the lawfulness of the search that yielded the drugs.
 Each case requires a complete analysis to determine what cracks the defense can use to their advantage.

 What Are Exemptions in Possession of Dangerous Drug Cases?

 Every one of the substances considered a dangerous drug has a legal intended use.
 If you were arrested for possession of dangerous drugs and feel that you were using them for their intended purpose, after receiving them through legal means, this is an excellent beginning of a defense.

 Of course, having a current prescription for the drug is an absolute defense.
 But, that’s not the only situation where dangerous drug possession charges can be dismissed.
 Sometimes, I can negotiate a dismissal of the charge if the client takes classes or performs community service.
 In other circumstances, I have to employ every legal defense at my disposal to keep the client out of jail and save their criminal record.